Anshler/poem_generator/README.md

-# Vietnamese poem generation by combining GPT-3.5 for data creation and LoRa finetuning on GPT-J
+# Vietnamese poem generation with GPT-3.5 for data creation and LoRa finetuning on GPT-J

 ## Raw data filtering